Jtreu/sleeplog-app/README.md

 </h1>

 > An activity logger for neurologists and patients<br/>
-> NOTE: This project is put on hold due to issues with the current build and compliance with the Health Insurance Portability and Accountability Act
+> NOTE: This project is put on hold due to issues with the current build and compliance with the Health Insurance Portability and Accountability Act.
+For that reason, server side functionality is also currently disabled.

 ## Services